LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 `$ git clone https://gitlab.com/q-dev/mainnet-public-tools`

-and go to the rootnode directory
+and go to the `/rootnode` directory

 `$ cd mainnet-public-tools/rootnode`

-This directory contains a docker-compose file for quick launching of a full node using files `.env` for basic configuration and `genesis.json` that contains the genesis block config of Q Mainnet.
+This directory contains the `docker-compose.yaml` file for quick launch of a full node using files `.env` for basic configuration and `genesis.json` that contains the genesis block config of Q Mainnet.

 > **Note: ** *If git is not installed on your machine, you can manually copy all files from public repo `mainnet-public-tools` onto your machine.
 Using git is much more comfortable, since it allows to pull file updates with one single command.*

 ## Set Password for Keystore File

 To act as a root node, your node needs a keypair to sign transactions and L0 governance messages.
-First, create a keystore directory with
+First, create a `/keystore` directory with

 `$ mkdir keystore`

-then create a file pwd.txt
+then create a file `pwd.txt`

 `$ nano keystore/pwd.txt`